Kiss: Middle East

 There are also taboos as to whom one can kiss in some Muslim-majority societies governed by religious law.
-In the Islamic Republic of Iran, a man who kisses or touches a woman who is not his wife or relative can be punished such as getting whipped up to 100 times or even go to jail.
+In the Islamic Republic of Iran, a man who kisses or touches a woman who is not his wife or relative can be punished such as getting whipped up to 100 times or go to jail.

 Research from May 2023 found texts from ancient people in Mesopotamia that indicates that kissing was a well-established practice 4,500 years ago.
 According to Dr Troels Pank Arbøll, one of the authors of this study:

 "In ancient Mesopotamia, which is the name for the early human cultures that existed between the Euphrates and Tigris rivers in present-day Iraq and Syria, people wrote in cuneiform script on clay tablets.
 Many thousands of these clay tablets have survived to this day, and they contain clear examples that kissing was considered a part of romantic intimacy in ancient times, just as kissing could be part of friendships and family members' relations."